ksprashu/project-unscramble_compsci_problems/README.md

-# Project #1 - Udacity Nanodegree - Data Structures and Algorithms
+# Project #1 - Unscramble Computer Science Problems
+## Udacity Nanodegree - Data Structures and Algorithms
+##

 This repo contains projects that I am working on as part of this course.